Philadelphia Memories - Part X

 The bus waiting for passengers is either the J or K bus.
 The J bus line went to from Frankford to Germantown while the K bus line traveled from Frankford to East Falls section of Philly.
 The trolley tracks were used by Route 75 which became a trackless trolley (trolley bus) in 1948.
 The 75 was a feeder line from the Frankford Elevated to the Broad St. Subway.
 When the 59 double-ended Brill trolleys on Route 59 were converted to trackless trolleys, the 59 route looped around Arrott Street, and after traveling a block or so looped back on Castor Avenue in the other direction.

 The Margaret-Orthodox area was transit-intensive - the Route 3 and Rte.
 5 trolleys ran along Frankford Avenue underneath the elevated tracks.
 Route 3 used old-style Brill trolley cars; Route 5 used the newer streamlined PCC design.
+It should be noted that the historic Jolly Post Inn once stood near Frankford and Orthodox.
+This was the place where Thomas Jefferson was assigned the most important task of his life.
+The Continental Congress met in secret at the Jolly Post to decide who would write the Declaration of Independence.
+Sadly, the Jolly Post Inn was demolished in 1911 - all that remains is a plaque.

 Whenever I took the El home from high school, I'd get off at Margaret-Orthodox, traipse down the stairs and catch whatever transport was available - J bus, K bus or 75 trolleybus.
 All headed up Arrott Street to Castor Avenue, which was where I exited a mere two blocks from home.